 “…proposes that the US take advantage of the soaring price of gold and plummeting price of other commodities to start paying off the trillions of foreign dollar reserves.
 By phasing in a new gold standard while commodities are in the basement, we could spur the US economy, revive agriculture and energy, and launch a new global boom.”

 What do we all think of when the term “The Gold Standard” is bandied about?
 When you hear some US politicians calling for another Gold Commission “to set a fixed value for the dollar.”
 Just what is meant by this?

 There have been a number of monetary systems in place in the past 200 years.
-And the below infographic from GoldMoney gives a visual representation of how the global monetary system has operated and differed for the last 2 centuries.
+The below infographic from GoldMoney gives a visual representation of how the global monetary system has operated and differed for the last 2 centuries.

 The classical gold standard – sometimes referred to as the gold coin standard – is in our opinion the best of the government instigated gold standards of the past 200 years.
 You could cash in your paper money for defined amounts of gold.
 Click the image above to read a full description of it and other systems.

 The classical gold standard is perhaps also most similar to what The Gold Standard Institute (TGSI) refers to as the “Unadulterated Gold Standard”.
 Although not strictly one and the same.
 Rather we’ll leave it to the TGSI’s Phillip Barton to explain one of the chief benefits of the unadulterated gold standard: